aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 Most dashboards will have a requirement of CloudWatch metrics to visualize performance metrics.
 As a best practice, we recommend the configuration of **CloudWatch cross-account observability** into the central monitoring account (data collection account).
 Each account (source account) that you wish to collect CloudWatch metrics from will need to configure each region to send metrics to the monitoring account (data collection account).

 In the data collection account, in the CloudWatch settings, Select *Configure* under *Monitoring account configuration*.
-Select *Logs* and *Metrics* as the data selection, and fill in a comma seperated list of accounts under *List source accounts* (note there is a process for collecting metrics from the entire Organization, see the CloudWatch instructions in the link above).
+Select *Logs* and *Metrics* as the data selection, and fill in a comma separated list of accounts under *List source accounts* (note there is a process for collecting metrics from the entire Organization, see the CloudWatch instructions in the link above).
 You will need to copy the *Monitoring accounts sink ARN* of the data collection account in each region.
 This information is available under the *Configuration details* of the CloudWatch *Monitoring account configuration*.

-In each source account in each region, in the CloudWatch settions, select *Source account configuration*.
+In each source account in each region, in the CloudWatch settings, select *Source account configuration*.
 Select *Logs* and *Metrics* as the data.
 Paste in the *Sink ARN* from the data collection account (from the same region).
 Then select *Account name* as the identifier.

 For more in-depth instructions, see [Configure CloudWatch cross-account observability](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Unified-Cross-Account.html).